 2. Choose Object > Compound Path > Release.
 Individual paths will retain appearance attributes of the compound path.
 They won’t recover their original attributes that they had before inclusion into compound path.

 You can combine two or more already made compound paths into another compound path.
-Or you can make compound path out of two or more groups of paths or objects within the same group.
-If error dialog pops up warning that you can’t make a compound path make sure that the paths you want to include in the compound path don’t belong to different groups or compound paths.
+Or you can make a compound path out of two or more groups of paths or objects within the same group.
+If an error dialog pops up warning that you can’t make a compound path make sure that the paths you want to include in the compound path don’t belong to different groups or compound paths.

 To check if your path is a compound path select it and go to Object > Compound Path >.
 If Release option is available your path is a compound path.
 Release it and proceed with making a new compound.

 There are two rules that may be applied to adjust the appearance of a compound path: non-zero winding fill rule and even-odd rule.
 They both use mathematical equations to determine which areas will be filled and which will become transparent.
 You have to choose what rule to apply to your path; you can’t use both of them at the same time.

 The non-zero winding fill rule: in a compound path an individual path will create a hole in another path only if it goes in the opposite direction.
 When you first create a compound path non-zero winding fill rule applied to it by default.

 The even-odd rule: every other region within an even-odd compound path is a hole, regardless of path direction.

 To apply a non-zero winding or even-odd rule to a compound path: